 Yet many cold-winter cities have created successful, outdoor celebrations: St. Paul has a Winter Carnival and Montreal, a Fete des Neiges.
 In Philadelphia people travel to see holiday decorations, and ice skating at Dilworth Park attracted 50,000 skaters in 2014, its inaugural year.
 In 2015, we added a holiday market.

 To build on the success at Dilworth Park, the CCD and Greater Philadelphia Gardens (GPG) came together to launch a Wintergarden in the 2016-2017 winter season in the heart of the city.
 Longwood Gardens, Morris Arboretum, the Arboretum at the Barnes Foundation and others created a beautiful, interactive Wintergarden with day and evening programming.
 Colorful lights accented trees on the park’s perimeter and a large hedge maze activated the southern lawn.
 Nearby was the skating rink and café, where fire pits beckoned adults and children to warm up with a cup of hot cocoa, cider or a glass of mulled wine.
 The CCD and GPG hosted regular programs on Saturday mornings and Tuesdays at noon through February 25, 2017, including craft demonstrations, winter plant workshops, special happy hours and other activities.

-The Center City District’s ‘Adopt-a-Bench’ program provides the unique opportunity for recognition in one of two signature parks – Sister Cities Park and John F. Collins Park.
+The Center City District’s ‘Adopt-a-Bench’ program provides the unique opportunity for recognition in one of two signature parks – John F. Collins Park, and the Rail Park.
 Donors are acknowledged by a bronze plaque on the selected bench, engraved with a personalized inscription.
 Funds from donations help endow the maintenance of these parks.

 John F. Collins Park is a small quiet oasis in the heart of Center City’s business and retail district.
 It was designed by the late John F. Collins and renovated by the Center City District in 2011.
 The park’s gentle fountain, wood benches, native landscaping and lighting create a retreat-like atmosphere for workers, residents, and visitors seeking a peaceful setting amid a bustling downtown.
 Six benches are still available for adoption.